 At first you can admire the great spectacle that is the flames.
 But as it grows you will begin to feel the heat.
 The flames rise and you are left with a choice.

-Look we all are on a slow path to death.
+We all are on a slow path to death.
 Grim isn’t it?
-Your slowly dying…
+You’re slowly dying…

 It’s either you choose to place your back against the wall or you choose to live a life that does push you to your outer limits.